-- 25 Clouds are multiphase systems in which a gas phase, an aqueous phase and aerosol particles coexist and interact.
-As a result, clouds act as huge chemical reactors where a large variety of both homogeneous and heterogeneous reactions occur.
-The cloud aqueous phase is the site of reactions that would be hindered or occur with a much slower rate in the gas phase (Herrmann et al., 2015).
-These reactions may lead to the formation of low volatility species that can in turn modify the physicochemical properties of aerosol particles after the cloud dissipates and further lead to Secondary Organic Aerosol - 30 (SOA) formation and aging (Gelencsér and Varga, 2005; Kanakidou et al., 2005; Lim et al., 2010; Sullivan et al., 2016).
+Clouds are multiphase systems in which a gas phase, an aqueous phase and aerosol particles coexist and interact.
+As a result, clouds act as huge chemical reactors in which a large variety of both homogeneous and heterogeneous reactions occur.
+Reactions that would be hindered or occur with a much slower rate in the gas phase take place in the cloud aqueous phase (Herrmann et al., 2015).
+As indicated by Hegg (2001), the chemical species involved in these reactions originate from the soluble fraction of the aerosol particles on which cloud droplets form (nucleation scavenging) or which are scavenged by the droplets themselves, and from the dissolution of gaseous compounds within the droplets through mass transfer processes.
+As well demonstrated by Ervens et al. (2015), investigating this in-cloud aqueous reactivity is of great importance to understand global atmospheric chemistry as well as related effects on climate.
+In fact, the aforementioned reactions may lead to the formation of low-volatility species that can in turn modify the physicochemical properties of aerosol particles after the cloud dissipates and further lead to secondary organic aerosol (SOA) formation and aging (Gelencsér and Varga, 2005; Kanakidou et al., 2005; Lim et al., 2010; Sullivan et al., 2016).
 The accretion and oxidation of organic compounds were identified as competing aqueous processes responsible for the formation and destruction of SOA precursors (Renard et al., 2015).
-While accretion processes such as oligomerization have been in the scope of numerous recent studies (Ervens et al., 2015), Mouchel-Vallon and co-workers focused on oxidation processes, paying particular attention to the competition between fragmentation and functionalization (Mouchel-Vallon et al., 2017). - They developed a protocol to derive CLEPS 1.0 (CLoud Explicit Physicochemical Scheme), a new detailed aqueous-phase oxidation mechanism for low-NO_x conditions able to describe multiple oxidation pathways for each of the considered C_1 - C_4 organic species.
-As a first step, CLEPS 1.0 has been integrated in a box model that takes into account neither aerosol particles nor microphysical processes, and thus only allows for the simulation of idealized cloud events.
+While accretion processes such as oligomerization have been in the scope of numerous recent studies (Ervens et al., 2015), MouchelVallon and coworkers focused on oxidation processes, paying particular attention to the competition between fragmentation and functionalization (Mouchel-Vallon et al., 2017).
+They developed a protocol to build CLEPS 1.0 (Cloud Explicit Physico-chemical Scheme), a new detailed aqueousphase oxidation mechanism for low-NO_x conditions that is able to describe multiple oxidation pathways for each of the considered C_1 - C_4 organic species.